Guide to moving up to secondary school

 Finding out your child’s waiting list position

-If your child is on a Buckinghamshire school’s waiting list, you will be notified of their waiting list position on 16 May and 26 June.
-During this time their name will stay on the waiting list unless you ask us to remove it.
+If your child is on a Buckinghamshire school’s waiting list, you will be notified of their waiting list position on the following dates:

 If your child is on the waiting list for a school outside Buckinghamshire, you need to contact that Local Authority directly to find out your child’s waiting list position.